pennlabs/penn-courses/backend/README.md

 1. `cd backend`
 2. Compiling postgres (`psycopg2`)
     - **Mac**
-        > :warning: NOTE: If you are having trouble installing packages (e.g. on Apple silicon), you can use the workaround described in the next section to run the server in a docker container.
+        > :warning: NOTE: If you are having trouble installing packages (e.g. on Apple silicon), you can use the workaround described in the next section ([Trouble Installing Packages (Apple Silicon)](#trouble-installing-packages-apple-silicon)) to run the server in a docker container.

         > :warning: NOTE: If your computer runs on Apple silicon and you use Rosetta to run Python as an x86 program, use `arch -x86_64 brew <rest of command>` for all `brew` commands.
         1. `brew install postgresql`
         2. `brew install openssl`